 While filling out the report, keep your emotions in check.
 Answer the officer’s questions by conveying only the facts.
 Never admit fault or accuse another driver.
 Remaining calm will help you recall the events more accurately.

 Evidence can disappear quickly.
-Therefore, it is crucial to preserve as much as you can.
-If you don’t have a cell phone with a camera, consider keeping a disposable camera in your glove box.
-Take pictures to document the accident scene.
+Therefore, when gathering evidence after a car accident it is crucial to preserve as much as you can.You most likely have a smart phone with a camera, but if you don’t consider keeping a disposable camera in your glove box, so that you can take pictures to document the accident scene.
 If you have a passenger, they can take pictures while you speak with the police.
-Make sure to photograph the following:
+It’s important to be sure to photograph the following:

 Remember to speak with the passengers in other vehicles, as well.
 Write down all of the witness’s contact information, including name, address, and phone number.

 If a commercial vehicle is involved, make sure to write down the vehicle owner’s name.

 Most importantly, never sign or agree to anything without speaking to an attorney first.If the insurance company calls, you don’t have to talk to them.
 They will misconstrue your words and use them against you.
 Commonly, people have given a recorded statement to an insurance adjuster, only to realize later that they misremembered certain details.